astronomer/docs/cloud/test-and-troubleshoot-locally.md

 1. Open the `$HOME/.kube` directory that was created when you enabled Kubernetes in Docker.
 2. Open the `config` file in this directory.
 3. Under `clusters`, you should see one `cluster` with `server: http://localhost:8080`.
-Change this to `server: https://kubernetes.docker.internal:6443` (If this doesn't work, try `server: https://host.docker.internal:6445`).
+Change this to `server: https://kubernetes.docker.internal:6443`.
+If this doesn't work, try `server: https://host.docker.internal:6445`.
-4. In your Astronomer project, open your `include` directory and create a new directory called `.kube`.
+4. In your Astro project, open your `include` directory and create a new directory called `.kube`.
 Copy the `config` file that you edited into this directory.

 ### Step 3: Instantiate the KubernetesPodOperator